liangwenke/jquerymobile-rails/README.md

 ### Rails \< 3.1

-This gem does not support Rails versions preceeding 3.1.
+This gem does not support Rails versions preceding 3.1.

+## Documentation

+Documentation for this project may be accessed through it's RubyGems Site [here](https://rubygems.org/gems/jquerymobile-rails/).

 ## Bugs